Soapmaking

 - Notebook for recording recipes/observations

-PRECAUTIONS: If you pour the lye into the water too fast, the stuff will explode and you'll have lye solution all over the ceiling (and everything else).
+PRECAUTIONS: If you pour the lye into the water too fast, the stuff will explode and you'll have lye solution all over the ceiling, and everything else.
 In this case it will be especially important to have on eye protection unless you want to damage your eyes.
-If you do it backwards, pouring water onto lye crystals, you'll have a solid rock on the bottom of your container; it won't dissolve, or it might explode.
+If you do it backwards, pouring water onto lye crystals, it might (probably will) explode.
 If you work with lye crystals without rubber gloves, be prepared to get tiny crystals stuck under a fingernail where it can't be dug out; when you wash your hands the lye will burn itself into your finger and hurt for weeks.
-Make sure you don't leave your soap where someone might inadvertently think it's food and eat it (btw, it's a good idea to post poison control's # by your phone before beginning, just in case)
+Make sure you don't leave your soap where someone might inadvertently think it's food and eat it.
+BTW, it's a good idea to post poison control's phone number by your phone before beginning, just in case.

 Have vinegar available before beginning.
 Lye spills can be neutralized with vinegar.
-All ingredients (except water) should be carefully and accurately weighed.
+All ingredients should be carefully and accurately weighed.
 Do not go by volume.

 Basic White Soap